du6293/single_cycle_processor_systemverilog/README.md

+I needed basic knowledge of processor architecture and hardware design.

 I referenced "COMPUTER ORGANIAZATION AND DESIGN RISC-V EDITION"

-I focused on decoding all command combinations in the risc-v instruction set.
+I focused on decoding all command combinations in the risc-v instruction set.(except for sync and system call)

+Verilator was used for design verification.

 ![KakaoTalk_20230419_030743098](https://user-images.githubusercontent.com/76850241/232865800-d0427df3-c478-4a5d-b2fb-5e898b0c45cc.png)